Upwinded/JXQY-all-in-one/README.md

 2.If the codes are used in KYS related or SHF related games, the game itself shall not involve any sort of profit making aspect.

-(KYS means Kam Yung's Stories, and SHF means Sword Heroes' Fate.)
+(KYS means All Heroes in Kam Yung's Stories, and SHF means Sword Heroes' Fate.)

 The zlib license is as followes：